What is a Digital X-Ray?

-Your dentist can make the strongest recommendation for how often a digital x-ray should be performed.
+Your dentist can make the best recommendation for how often a digital X-ray should be performed.
 This is largely based on your medical history and your dental needs.
-However, most healthy adult patients will only need them at yearly check-ups.
-The typical child may need them more frequently to keep track of their tooth development and jaw growth.
+However, most healthy adult patients will only need them at yearly dental check-ups.

 Gulf Coast Dental Uses Digital X-Rays

-When using a digital x-ray, your dentist can see the detailed structure inside of your teeth.
-A Digital X-Ray highlights the roots and what contact areas are found between your teeth, allowing your dentist to make the best-possible recommendation for your dental needs.
-If any of your teeth have an infection, your dentist can use a digital x-ray to track this infection and plan more effective, preventative treatment than if it goes undiagnosed.
-A digital x-ray can show if a wisdom tooth is impacted or if it needs monitoring before removal.
+When using a digital X-ray, your dentist can see the detailed structure inside of your teeth.
+A Digital X-Ray highlights the roots and what contact areas are found between your teeth, allowing your dentist to make the best possible recommendation for your dental needs.
+If any of your teeth have an infection, your dentist can use a digital x-ray to track this infection and plan a more effective, preventative treatment than if it goes undiagnosed.
+For instance, a digital X-ray can show if a wisdom tooth is impacted or if it needs monitoring before removal.

 Gulf Coast Dental uses Digital X-Rays to bring the highest quality dental services to our patients.
 Call today to learn more!